-Capability Section Description SARIF Generation 3.5 The CRS may generate its own SARIF reports to describe its findings.
-(Not scorable, see Section 4.1.2) Bundling 3.6 The CRS may send challenge bundles to the competition API, detailing explicit pairings of its findings and/or SARIF broadcasts.
+Capability Section Description Bundling The CRS may send challenge bundles to the competition API, detailing explicit pairings of its findings and/or SARIF broadcasts.

 3.1.1 Competition API Submission Evaluation

 To balance timely response with detailed evaluation for submissions, evaluation occurs in phases: completeness checks, automated verification, and post-round analysis and audits.
 Each phase generally takes more time than the previous and is described below.